Top of the page

 You may need a nephrostomy tube if you have a blockage or a hole in your urinary tract.
-The blockage may be caused by a kidney stone, infection, scar tissue, or a tumour.
+The blockage may be caused by a kidney stone, infection, scar tissue, or a mass.

-If you have only one tube, you still need to urinate.
+If you have only one tube, you will still need to urinate as usual.
 Your other kidney will still produce urine that will drain into your bladder.

-Having a nephrostomy tube in for a long time increases the risk of getting an infection.
-Nephrostomy tube care focuses on preventing infection.
+Having a nephrostomy tube in place increases the risk of getting an infection.
+Caring for this tube as you have been instructed will help to prevent infection.